mikewesthad/canvas-unzipper/README.md

 └── ...
 ```

-This tool unzips that work and places each student's work into a directory like this:
+This tool unzips the submissions and places each student's work into a directory.
+If a student submitted a zip, it will also unzip that students work.
+The previous example would be turned into:

 ```
 output/